 Does IR35 apply to limited companies?

 IR35 will affect you as a contractor if you work for your own limited company.
-If you work through an Umbrella company (a limited company that employs contractors and acts as a third party supplier acting between the contractor and the client) you don’t need to worry about IR35 as you’re already paid through the PAYE system and work under a contract of employment with the Umbrella company.
-IR35 doesn’t apply to sole traders either, however, rules for determining employment status do.
+If you work through an umbrella company (a limited company that employs contractors and acts as a third party supplier acting between the contractor and the client) you don’t need to worry about IR35 as you’re already paid through the PAYE system and work under a contract of employment with the umbrella company.
+IR35 doesn’t apply to sole traders either, but rules for determining employment status do.
 This means that if the contractor is registered as self-employed but is found to be working as an employee, the end client will be responsible for paying any additional tax due.
 While the contractor holds no liability for their employment status, they may still experience a deduction in earnings as they will have to be placed on the payroll of the company.

 If your contract is deemed to be inside IR35, it is possible to continue working through a limited company.
 Your client will have to deduct income tax and NIC for this contract.

 Contractor take home pay outside IR35 is significantly higher than contractor take home pay inside IR35, as contractors outside of the legislation can benefit from reduced NIC by taking the bulk of their income in dividends (as it stands, you can earn up to £2,000 in dividends before you pay any income tax on your dividends).
 Inside IR35, your income is subject to the same level of taxation as a normal employee.
-There are IR35 calculator tools available to assess the impact the legislation has on your net income.
+There are IR35 calculator tools (external link) available to assess the impact the legislation has on your net income.